 What Is Young Living?

-Young Living is a multi-level marketing (MLM) firm that promotes essential oils and other related products.
-The company promotes itself as the world leader in producing and marketing high-quality essential oils that are good for every ailment.
+Young Living is a multi-level marketing (MLM) firm that promotes essential oils and related products.
+The company positions itself as a world leader in producing and marketing high-quality essential oils for various ailments.

-The firm itself claims that its items are 100% pure, nevertheless, there has been evidence, from Indiana University professor Dr. Pappas, indicating the reality that artificial substances were located in the oils.
+Although Young Living claims that its products are 100% pure, evidence from Indiana University professor Dr. Pappas suggests the presence of artificial substances in the oils.

-I’ll be talking about this later in my review as well as discussing the question of whether Young Living is a pyramid scheme scam or a legit MLM company.
-Let me share a bit of the company’s history first.
+Later in this review, we will discuss the question of whether Young Living is a pyramid scheme scam or a legitimate MLM company.
+But first, let’s delve into a bit of the company’s history.

 Related Review: Is Primerica a Pyramid Scheme